 How to Keep your Dog Safe in a Playpen

-In the summer, pop in a cooling mat and always make sure plenty of fresh water is available.
-If your pet playpen is outside make sure it isn’t in direct sunlight.
+In the summer, pop in a cooling mat and ensure plenty of fresh water.
+If your pet playpen is outside, make sure it isn’t in direct sunlight.

-If your pen is to be left outside for a time without supervision, make sure you have provided your dog with a cover to protect them from the sun or rainy conditions.
+If your pen is left outside for a time without supervision, ensure you have provided your dog with a cover to protect them from the sun or rainy conditions.

 How to Keep a Pet Playpen Clean

 Most pens come with the manufacturer’s cleaning instructions.
-Metal ones simply need a regular hose down with water but it may be advisable to purchase a washable mat for indoor fabric and plastic ones to avoid stains if your pooch shouls have an accident.
+Metal ones simply need a regular hose down with water.

 How Long Can a Dog be Left in an Exercise Pen?